Water Heater Anode Rods 101

 How Do I Know When to Change My Anode Rod?

-Anode Rods with noticeable sediment build-up and/or corrosion should be changed, especially if your anode rod is corroded down to the steel wire.
-Sediment build up on the anode will be easily noticeable, just as it is on an element.
 If you have an electric heater and you notice sediment/corrosion on your anode rod, you may also want to consider having the elements checked and possibly replaced.
-See below for an example of the stages of anode rod depletion.
+See above for an example of the stages of anode rod depletion.

 Can Anode Rods be Replaced?

-Yes, the heater must be drained below the anode rod.
+Yes, the heater must be partially drained, below the anode rod.
 The technician will then unscrew and remove the old anode rod, which will likely show signs of corrosion.
 In some rare cases, the amount of build-up around the threading of the anode rod may prevent anode rod replacement.
 The technician will also need some headspace above the heater to clear the old anode rod's removal and to insert the new one.
 If you do not have sufficient space for the new traditional style anode rod, you may opt for a flexible anode rod such as the A.O.
 Smith 100110784 (Magnesium Flex Anode Rod) or 100110627 (Aluminum Flex Anode Rod).
 Although there is a large variety of anode rods across the major manufacturers, our technicians all carry the A.O.
-Smith KA-90 Anode Rod (100108571) as part of their regular truck stock and we also maintain a small stock of the Magnesium Flex Anode Rods in our warehouse as well.
+Smith KA-90 Anode Rod (100108571) as part of their regular truck stock and we also have a small stock of the Magnesium Flex Anode Rods in our warehouse.

-How Much Will the Anode Rod Cost?
+How Much Does an Anode Rod Cost?

 You Might Also Like